 I’m really careful about where and what I eat, and get a handle on the restaurant’s awareness of gluten-free food awareness before ordering.
 While I believe that most places have the best of intentions, there have been more frequent mistakes lately.

-Recently I ordered a Caesar salad, after confirming with the server that it would be gluten-free.
-I had already scoped out the restaurant earlier in the week, spoke to the manager and felt confident about her understanding.
-It arrived...with croutons on top.
+Recently I ordered a Caesar salad without croutons, after confirming with the server that it would be gluten-free.
+I had already scoped out the restaurant earlier in the week.
+I spoke to the manager and felt confident that she understood.
+She confirmed that the salad dressing was gluten free.
+Then, it arrived...with croutons on top.
 Mistakes happen.
 They quickly put it aside and brought out a fresh replacement.

-However, sometimes cross-contamination isn’t this obvious, and there’s no way to know until I wake up feeling hungover and have brain fog for days.
+However, sometimes cross-contamination isn’t this obvious, and there may be no way to know until I wake up feeling hungover and have brain fog for days.

-Being friendly yet clearly communicating your needs is important when dining out.
+Being friendly while clearly communicating your needs is important when dining out.
 If it’s not safe, don’t eat it.
 The staff will understand.
-It’s in their best interest to make sure that if a gluten-safe meal is promised, it's delivered.
+It’s in their best interest to make sure that clients don’t get sick eating at their establishment.
 Otherwise, an unsuspecting diner who gets glutened may go home and mistakenly think they have food poisoning - and that’s a reputation that nobody wants.
 They will want to make things right.

 Gluten-free has come a long way.
-About 15 years ago, my went gluten-free, as her doctors considered whether she might have celiac disease (she didn’t).
+About 15 years ago, my daughter went gluten-free, while her doctors considered whether she might have celiac disease (she didn’t).
 At the time, I had a student with celiac disease.
 Her mom took me under her wing and taught me about gluten-free protocols.
 It was really hard back then!
-We called in our bread and pizza crust orders to Kinnickkinnick in Canada so that it could be scheduled and baked in Canada, then shipped frozen to our door.
+We telephoned our bread and pizza crust orders to Kinnickkinnick in Canada so that it could be scheduled and baked in Canada, then shipped frozen to our door.
 Unless things were naturally gluten-free, the options in the local stores tasted like cardboard.

 Fast forward to today, when there’s so much more awareness.
-However, there is a lot of knowledge and expertise required to make a safe GF meal.
+It’s easy to go to any grocery stor and pick up gluten-free breads (not that I love them, but that’s another story).
+However, there is still a lot of knowledge and expertise required to make a safe GF meal.
 When you eat out, it’s important to advocate for yourself and trust your gut (literally!).

 These tips will help you to eat out with more confidence if you’re gluten free: